A Survey of Reinforcement Learning For Economics: Bandits and Dynamic Pricing

 \subsubsection{Parametric Demand}

-\citet{Broder2012} consider a parametric demand model $d(p; z) = \Pr(V \geq p)$, where $z \in \mathbb{R}^n$ is an unknown parameter governing the demand curve.
+\citet{Broder2012} show that parametric demand is not automatically enough.
+Let $d(p; z) = \Pr(V \geq p)$, where $z \in \mathbb{R}^n$ is an unknown parameter governing the demand curve.
 The seller observes binary purchase decisions and updates a maximum likelihood estimate of $z$.
 Under standard regularity conditions (bounded demand, unique optimal price, smooth revenue function), the minimax regret is again $\Theta(\sqrt{T})$.\footnote{The lower bound (Theorem 3.1 of \citet{Broder2012}) constructs a linear demand family where all demand curves pass through the same point at the optimal price $p^*(z_0)$.
 Observing purchases at this price provides no information about $z$.
-An MLE-Cycle policy that interleaves dedicated exploration rounds with greedy pricing achieves the matching upper bound $O(\sqrt{T})$ (Theorem 3.6).} Parametric structure alone does not break the $\sqrt{T}$ barrier.
+An MLE-Cycle policy that interleaves dedicated exploration rounds with greedy pricing achieves the matching upper bound $O(\sqrt{T})$ (Theorem 3.6).} What matters is not whether the model has a finite-dimensional parameter, but whether profitable prices are also informative about that parameter.

 The picture changes under a ``well-separated'' condition requiring that every price in the feasible set is informative about the demand parameter.
 Formally, the Fisher information $I(p, z)$ is bounded below by $c_f > 0$ for all prices $p$ and parameters $z$.\footnote{This means no two demand curves $d(p; z)$ and $d(p; z')$ cross on the pricing interval, so every purchase observation distinguishes the two hypotheses.
 In the lower-bound family of Theorem 3.1, the curves all cross at $p = 1$, which is why the $\sqrt{T}$ floor emerges.} Under well-separation, a pure greedy policy (MLE-Greedy, pricing at $p^*(\hat{z}_t)$ each period) achieves $O(\log T)$ regret (Theorem 4.8), because every price is informative and dedicated exploration rounds become unnecessary.